Inherited an Apartment: Your Strategic 7-Step Plan for Making the Right Decisions

 The topic briefly and concisely

-Within two years of the inheritance event, the land registry correction is free of charge.
+Within two years after the inheritance event, the land register correction is free of charge.

 The inheritance must be reported to the tax office within three months.

-An objective property valuation is the crucial basis for all subsequent steps, such as selling, renting, or dividing an inheritance among heirs.
+An objective property valuation is the crucial foundation for all subsequent steps such as selling, renting, or partitioning within an inheritance community.

-You have inherited a flat and are wondering what the next steps are?
+Have you inherited a property and are wondering what the next steps are?
 This situation combines the emotional value of the inheritance with significant financial responsibility.
-Many heirs feel overwhelmed by the tasks ahead – from updating the land register to inheritance tax.
+Many heirs feel overwhelmed by the tasks ahead – from updating the land register to dealing with inheritance tax.
 This article systematically guides you through the seven most important phases.
-You'll receive data-driven recommendations and practical tips to make informed decisions and avoid costly mistakes.
-With the right strategy, you secure the value of your inheritance for the future.
+You will receive data-driven recommendations and practical tips to make informed decisions and avoid costly mistakes.
+With the right strategy, you can preserve the value of your inheritance for the future.

 Step 1: Establish legal foundations and meet deadlines

-After inheriting a flat, the next steps are legal in nature.
-First, you need to have your ownership officially recognised.
-For this, you usually need a certificate of inheritance, which you can apply for at the probate court.
+After inheriting a flat, the next steps are of a legal nature.
+First, you must have your ownership officially recognised.
+For this, you usually need a certificate of inheritance, which you apply for at the probate court.
 If there is a notarised will, this document may suffice.
 Subsequently, it is mandatory to update the land register.
 If you submit the application within two years of the inheritance, the usual fees of several hundred or thousand euros are waived.
-Note the six-week deadline from the time you become aware of the inheritance if you wish to disclaim it, for example, due to high debt.
-These basic measures create the foundation for all further considerations.
+Note the six-week deadline from when you become aware of the inheritance if you wish to renounce the inheritance, for example, due to high debts.
+These fundamental measures lay the foundation for all further considerations.

 Step 2: Inform the tax office and check the inheritance tax